sbt/sbt/notes/0.13.8/enhance-bytecode-feature.markdown

 ### Bytecode Enhancers

-sbt 0.13.8 adds an extension point whereby users can effectively manipulate java bytecode (.class files) BEFORE the incremental compiler attempts to cache the classfile hashes.
+sbt 0.13.8 adds an extension point whereby users can effectively manipulate java bytecode (.class files) *before* the incremental compiler attempts to cache the classfile hashes.
 This allows libraries like ebean to function with sbt without corrupting the compiler cache and rerunning compile every few seconds.